8 Reasons why US expats should file their US taxes

 Expatfile offers their software and e-filing feature for a flat fee of $79.
 You can try it for free as you are paying at the end of our questionnaire and only when satisfied.

-Check pricing page to see whether Expatfile currently supports your tax forms.
+Check out our pricing page to see whether Expatfile currently supports your tax forms.
 If you just want to start with your US taxes, please click the button below.